SpeedCurve-Metrics/speedcurve-cli/README.md

 # Optionally add a short description and longer detail about the deploy
 speedcurve deploy --note 'v2.11.8' --detail 'Inline critical CSS, bootstrap app on DOMContentLoaded'

 # Specify which site(s) to trigger testing for.
-You can specify a name or an ID
+Sites can be specified by name or ID
 speedcurve deploy --site 1043801 --site 'BBC News'

 # Wait until all tests have completed before exiting